tani/hyper-tunnel/README.md

 $ noncloud -n example
 ```

-to make HTTPS tunnel over WebSocket to 80 port at `https://noncloud.herokuapp.com/example`.
+to make HTTPS tunnel over WSS to 80 port at `https://noncloud.herokuapp.com/example`.
 However this commad isn't secure yet!
-You need to add `--secure` option to use WebSocket over SSL/TLS.
+You need to add `--secure` option to use HTTPS between client and localhost.
 And if you change the port, then you need to add `--localhost` option.
 Futhermore you can use other noncloud server.
 To do this, you also set `--remotehost` option.

-## Copyright & License

-Copryright (c) 2018 TANIGUCHI Masaya All Rights Reserved.

-noncloud licensed under the GPLv3 or later.

 ## Related Services

 - localtunnel
 - ngrok
 - pagekite

+## Copyright & License

+Copryright (c) 2018 TANIGUCHI Masaya All Rights Reserved.

+noncloud licensed under the GPLv3 or later.